 Reduced personal accomplishment involves the predisposition to be overly negative about yourself when it comes to fulfilling your roles and responsibilities.
 You can become focused on the things that are wrong and unable to acknowledge the things that are going right.

 “Burnout occurs when three specific symptoms are present: emotional exhaustion, depersonalisation and reduced personal accomplishment”

 What could this mean for you?

 If you find yourself experiencing all three symptoms, you may find yourself suffering from burnout.
-Another blog will be released soon about recovering from burnout.
+Read this blog about the first steps to recovering from burnout.
 You might find that you are experiencing just one of these three symptoms, despite it not being all three, would be worth attending to.

 If you’re emotionally exhausted but not experiencing depersonalisation, it could be you are over-extended.
 Consider how you can reduce your workload, ensuring you are participating in activities that bring you joy and fulfillment.
 Consider making more time for friends and family.
 We encourage you to talk to someone you trust and share how you are feeling.

 If you’re experiencing depersonalisation but not emotional exhaustion, it could be you are disengaged.
 Consider if your personal values and your organisation’s values align.
 Are you experiencing conflict with co-workers that is unresolved?
 Do you have unresolved trauma that is inhibiting your ability to empathise?